lsteuernagel/mapscvi/README.md

                                       reference_map_umap = mapscvi::reference_hypoMap_neurons@reductions[[paste0("umap_",reference_reduction)]],
                                       query_reduction = "scvi",
                                       label_vec =cluster_labels)
-#> 2021-11-15 13:44:59: Project UMAP..
-#> Computing nearest neighbors
-#> Warning: The following arguments are not used: seed_use, return.neighbor
-#> Running UMAP projection
-#> 13:45:22 Read 243 rows
-#> 13:45:22 Processing block 1 of 1
-#> 13:45:22 Commencing smooth kNN distance calibration using 1 thread
-#> 13:45:22 Initializing by weighted average of neighbor coordinates using 1 thread
-#> 13:45:22 Commencing optimization for 67 epochs, with 7290 positive edges
-#> 13:45:22 Finished
-#> Warning: No assay specified, setting assay as RNA by default.
-#> 2021-11-15 13:45:22: Add results to Seurat..
-#> Warning: Keys should be one or more alphanumeric characters followed by an
-#> underscore, setting key from umap_scvi to umapscvi_
-#> Warning: All keys should be one or more alphanumeric characters followed by an
-#> underscore '_', setting key to umapscvi_
-#> 2021-11-15 13:45:22: Predict labels...
-#> Estimate probabilities
-#> Estimate entropy
-#> Found query_ref_nn
-#> Calculating average distances ...
 ```

 This can then be used to plot the results side-by side: